sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 # Privacy considerations
-Data minimization is an essential concept in trust frameworks and federations exchanging user identity information for government applications.
-The design of this profile takes into consideration mechanisms to protect the user's government identity information and activity from unintentional exposure.
+Data minimization is an essential concept in trust frameworks and federations exchanging End-User identity information for government applications.
+The design of this profile takes into consideration mechanisms to protect the End-User's government identity information and activity from unintentional exposure.

 Pairwise anonymous identifiers MUST be supported by the OpenID Providers for frameworks where subjects should not be traceable or linkable across Clients by their subject ID.
-This prevents a situation where a user may inadvertently be assigned a universal government identifier.
+This prevents a situation where an End-User may inadvertently be assigned a universal government identifier.

 Request claims MUST be supported by the OpenID Providers to ensure that only